ssbse17/ssbse17.github.io/sponsors/index.md

 SSBSE is the premier international research symposium on Search-based Software Engineering.

 Benefits and prices for four support levels are listed in the table below.
 Additional benefits or support levels may be negotiated.
-Please contact the general chair Lars Grunske <a href="https://www.informatik.hu-berlin.de/de/Members/lars-grunske" target="_blank"> (personal home page)</a>.
+Please contact the general chair <a href="https://www.informatik.hu-berlin.de/de/Members/lars-grunske" target="_blank">Lars Grunske</a>.

 <table id="sponsors-table">
    <thead>